Lord's Resistance Army insurgency

 The Lord's Resistance Army insurgency is an ongoing conflict between the Lord's Resistance Army (LRA), a Ugandan militant religious extremist group, against the government of Uganda.
 Following the Ugandan Civil War, militant Joseph Kony formed the Lord's Resistance Army and launched an insurgency against the newly installed President Yoweri Museveni.
 The stated goal was to establish a Christian state based on the Ten Commandments.
 Currently, there is low-level LRA activity in eastern areas of the Democratic Republic of the Congo and the Central African Republic.
 Kony proclaims himself the 'spokesperson' of God and a spirit medium.

 The insurgency has become one of Africa's longest conflicts and has resulted in a lasting humanitarian crisis.
 The LRA has been accused by the International Criminal Court of widespread human rights violations, including mutilation, torture, slavery, rape, the abduction of civilians, the use of child soldiers, and a number of massacres.
-By 2004, the LRA had abducted more than 20,000 children, caused the displacement of 1.5 million civilians, and killed an estimation of 100,000 civilians.
+By 2004, the LRA had abducted more than 20,000 children, caused the displacement of 1.5 million civilians, and killed an estimated 100,000 civilians.